 Although grand vistas and the rush of whitewater are thrilling, Zach is equally excited about the small, everyday details of running a world-class rafting operation.
 On rainy days you might find him sourcing new kitchen supplies.
 On a non-river day in the summer, he’ll likely be at the warehouse fixing and organizing gear.
 He’s also sometimes in D.C. visiting with the BLM and Forest Service or lobbying Congress to protect rivers and wilderness.

-When not on the river or at the office, Zach enjoys running, mountain biking, kayaking skiing, walks on the beach with his wife, travel, and Game of Thrones.
+When not on the river or at the office Zach enjoys running, mountain biking, kayaking, skiing, walks on the beach with his wife, travel, and Avengers movies.

 Words to live by: “May your trails be crooked, winding, lonesome, dangerous, leading to the most amazing view.
 May your mountains rise into and above the clouds.” -Edward Abbey